 Faculty will adopt specific rubrics that will be used in each course, so that students are being evaluated in a similar manner from one course to another.
-Those rubrics are listed in each course and in the syllabus for the course.
+Those rubrics may be listed in each course and/or each course syllabus.